INLnano/pyMOE/docs/index.rst

 Modular architechture
 *********************

 pyMOE is based on a modular architechture, where each module provides specific functionalities.
-The use of each module is exemplified in notebooks (see Notebooks, there is one notebook for each module).
+The use of each module and its inter-modular connections is exemplified in notebooks (see Notebooks, there is one notebook for each module).

 Example Notebooks
 *****************